 Mount: Nikon DX | Elements/groups: 17/13 | Diaphragm blades: 7 | Autofocus: Ultrasonic (ring-type) | Stabilizer: 4-stops | Minimum focus distance: 0.35m | Maximum magnification: 0.22x | Filter thread: 72mm | Dimensions (WxL): 80x86mm | Weight: 480g

-With class-leading wide-angle coverage and a generous zoom range, the Nikon AF-S DX 16-80mm f/2.8-4E ED VR is equivalent to using a 24-120mm zoom on an FX body.
-The widest available aperture shrinks from f/2.8 to f/4 at longer zoom settings but the upside is that the lens is smaller and lighter than constant-aperture f/2.8 zooms.
+With class-leading wide-angle coverage and a generous zoom range, this lens is equivalent to using a 24-120mm lens in 35mm camera terms.
+The widest available aperture shrinks from f/2.8 to f/4 at longer zoom settings but the upside is that the lens is smaller and lighter than constant-aperture f/2.8 zooms and has a longer zoom range.
 High-tech attractions include an electromagnetically controlled diaphragm, ring-type ultrasonic autofocus, a focus distance scale beneath a viewing panel, four ED (Extra-low Dispersion) elements and Nano Crystal Coat.
 Keep-clean fluorine coatings are also applied to the front and rear elements.
-Nikon’s unstabilized 17-55mm f/2.8 zoom used to rule the DX roost but this newer lens has become the most appealing choice for general shooting requirements.
+We think this is a better choice than Nikon’s old and unstabilized 17-55mm f/2.8 zoom.

 Mount: Nikon FX | Elements/groups: 19/14 | Diaphragm blades: 9 | Autofocus: Ultrasonic (ring-type) | Stabilizer: 4-stops | Minimum focus distance: 0.37m | Maximum magnification: 0.21x | Filter thread: 82mm | Dimensions (WxL): 88x108mm | Weight: 1,020g